Lee Torda's Spring 2021 Teaching Site

 Interviews are due the last day of class:

-1. Please come to class with a 2 to 3 page, typed, double-spaced summary of your conversation--hit the high points of the interview.
+1. On the day it is due, you will email me a 500 to 750 word, typed, double-spaced summary of your conversation--hit the high points of the interview.

-2. Please, also and if possible, bring any notes or emails you have from the experience to turn in to me.
+2. Additionally, and if possible, please turn in to me, via email, any notes or emails you have from the experience to turn in to me.

 3. Be prepared to present for about three to five minutes to your classmates on what you learned from your author.